New York's Subway Is Slow Because They Slowed Down the Trains After A 1995 Accident - Slashdot

 OK, yes, they could be fixing it faster, but this seems like a perfectly responsible choice.

 The problem is the hack for enforcing speed limits - timer signals.
 Basically, train passes spot "a", a hidden timer starts counting, signal at spot "b" turns green if the timer runs out before the train gets there, otherwise it stays red.
 If you ride up front (on one of the few trains where you can see the same as the operator), you can see how the timer signals work and see the speed the train is going (either with a GPS app on your phone, or by peeking through the gap in the door to the cab).
-Here's a
+Here's a typical interaction:

+A sign says "GT 35" meaning 35 MPH enforced speed limit.
+Great.
+Except, even in a perfect world, if they actually go 35, they will not see the signal clear - the timer would hit zero the second the train reaches it.
+So they have to go 34.
+But, the speedometers aren't perfectly calibrated and may be off by up to 3MPH, so now down to 31.
+But wait, the signals aren't calibrated right either; some of them say 35 but are actually counting down too fast (not like there's a quartz crystal in there), it could be off by as much as 5MPH.
+The end result is, in an enforced 35, the operator can only "safely" (as in his keeping his/her job safe) go 26.
+Experienced operators will instinctively know the fastest they can get away with, but anyone new will follow the rule of 9MPH under the limit.
+Since throughput during rush hours is only as fast as the slowest train, one overly cautious operator can tank the schedule for all the trains behind him.

+Now one solution to this justified over-caution was "two shot" timers - there are two signals.
+The first one is yellow with an S under it, the second red.
+If the first one clears to green before the train passes it, the second one also turns green.
+If the first one does not clear to green, the operator has to slow down so that his average speed since the start of the first timer is slower than the enforced limit, or the second one remains red.
+So if he enters a 25 going 35, in order to make that second shot he has to drop down to somewhere around 15 (but likely that won't be enough, so they will instead come to a complete stop).
+In the case of two shot timers, to deal with a 25MPH enforced speed limit, trains operators who make a mistake on the first shot are reducing their speed to 0 for several seconds.
+All this has to do is happen once to cause a ripple effect on all trains behind.

 Re: (Score:1)